nemethf/eglot-x/README.md

 The [extension][xfiles] allows the client and the server to have separate file systems.
 For example, the server can run inside a Docker container, or the source code can be on a remote system accessed by Tramp.
-(With emacs-26, the latter is not supported.)
 The client can send files to the server only from the result of `project-files`.
 The list of eligible files can further limited by `eglot-x-files-visible-regexp` and `eglot-x-files-hidden-regexp`.
-This feature works if `project-roots` and `project-external-roots` are set correctly.  (project-files was introduced in emacs-27; eglot-x backports the implementation to emacs-26.)
+This feature works if `project-roots` and `project-external-roots` are set correctly.

 ## Additional reference methods